nparker2023/Python-Pairwise-Alignment-With-BioMart-and-RefSeq/README.md

 ## Filter Data

-Step 7: Filter the datasets so that they relflect the genes present on the gene list.
-These updated datasets can be saved to csv files.
+Step 7: Filter the datasets so that they reflect the genes present on the gene list.
+These updated datasets can be saved as csv files.

 Note: The database images shown for this section are screenshots and don't show all of the information.
+Their main purpose is to show the successful functionality of the functions in regards to data filtering.

 ```Python
 # Queries are filtered out if they don't appear on the gene list for the first species dataset